In a time of every self styled guru on every conceivable topic, I am trying to come up with a title for my FIFA analysis that is accurate.

 I took the game a little more seriously and I started to immediately play better.

-Now, I can play on the same level with my original FIFA friends and often beat them.
+Now, I can play on the same level with my original FIFA friends and sometimes beat them.

 If I lose, I know why I lose.